 Additional appointive boards may be created and their powers and duties specified by ordinance passed at a Town Meeting.
-Appointive boards authorized by this section may be abolished or consolidated, their powers and duties may be altered and the number or term of office of their members may be changed by ordinance.
+Appointive boards authorized by this section may be abolished or consolidated, their powers and duties may be Town Charter, Page 9 of 29 altered, and the number or term of office of their members may be changed by ordinance.

-Section 5-2.
-Appointments to appointive boards and commissions.
+Section 5-2 Appointments to appointive boards and commissions.

-The Board of Selectmen shall appoint, whether for full terms or to fill vacancies, the members and alternate members of all boards and commissions authorized by this Charter, herein referred to as appointive boards.
+The Board of SelectmenSelectpersons shall appoint, whether for full terms or to fill vacancies, the members and alternate members of all boards and commissions authorized by this Charter, herein referred to as appointive boards.

-So long as the maximum number of members of the same political party permitted under the minority representation law is not exceeded, the Board of Selectmen may appoint a person to fill a vacancy without regard to the political party affiliation of the vacating member.
-During the last 14 days of its term, the Board of Selectmen may make no appointments to appointive boards.
-The Board of Selectmen may not make or substitute appointments for full terms which do not commence during the term of office of said Board of Selectmen.
+So long as the maximum number of members of the same political party permitted under the minority representation law is not exceeded, the Board of SelectmenSelectpersons may appoint a person to fill a vacancy without regard to the political party affiliation of the vacating member.
+During the last 14 days of its term, the Board of SelectmenSelectpersons may make no appointments to appointive boards.
+The Board of SelectmenSelectpersons may not make or substitute appointments for full terms which do not commence during the term of office of said Board of SelectmenSelectpersons.